huguesbr/newman_scenario/README.md

 - loading a Postman environment file against the requests.
 - running a "folder" of requests

-This is great, but if you want to perform the same request in multiple "folder", you will end up duplicating this requests, which make it hard to maintain.
+It's awesome, but if you want to perform the same request in multiple "folder", you will end up duplicating this requests, which make it hard to maintain.

 Also, it can be clumbersome to add new "scenario" ("folder") from Postman.

+At @babylist, we (I?) use it to feed some pre-built scenario ("create a user", "sign-in", "add a product to the cart", "checkout").
+Even if using [Postman](https://www.postman.com) , you can group your requests in a folder ("checkout flow") and run `newman --folder "checkout flow"`, it can be tricky to maintain, if you're re-using "create a user" in different scenarios.

 Here comes `NewmanScenario`.

-It basically allow you to cherry pick some requests to be chained, saved them, and run the newly created "scenario".
+It basically allow you to cherry pick some requests to be chained, saved them (locally), and run the newly created (locally) "scenario".

 The newly builded scenarios are just a list of requests, store in a json format file.
 The file is store in the current working directory under `newman_scenarios.json`